The Terraluma project

 - generate a comprehensive dataset for school and university education (Source: http://fowlersgap.uas4rs.org.au/)

 We packed nearly all of our equipment and tested most of it during three days of fieldwork.
 Among the collected datasets are RGB, multispectral , hyperspectral, thermal and LiDAR data.
+An extensive overview of the activities at Fowler’s Gap can be found here.

 Currently, new UAS platforms and sensors are released at an impressive pace.
 Especially small, lightweight cameras and easy-to-use, out-of-the-box UAS platforms are among the key innovations.
 Our 3DR Solo quadcopters are part of these new generation platforms and have proven great reliability.
 They also carry two exciting new sensors: the Parrot Sequoia multispectral camera and the FLIR Vue™ Pro R thermal camera.